Mazikeen

 Mazikeen is a character who appears in American comic books published by DC Comics.
-She is one of the lilim, a child of Lilith.
+She is one of the Lilim, a child of Lilith.
 She first appeared in The Sandman (vol. 2) #22 (December 1990), and was created by Neil Gaiman and Kelley Jones.
 Her name comes from the term "Mazzikin", invisible demons which can create minor annoyances or greater dangers according to Jewish mythology.

-Mazikeen appeared in the television series Lucifer (2016-2021), portrayed by Lesley-Ann Brandt, and in the Netflix drama series The Sandman (2022), portrayed by Cassie Clare.
+Mazikeen appeared in the television series Lucifer (2016-2021), portrayed by Lesley-Ann Brandt, and in the drama series The Sandman (2022), portrayed by Cassie Clare.